rgc99/irrigation_unlimited/README.md

 ### 14.3 Switch entities

-These can be any entity from the `switch` or `light` platforms or anything that supports the `turn_on` and `turn_off` actions.
+These can be any entity from the `switch`, `light`, `valve` or `cover` platforms or anything that supports the `turn_on` and `turn_off` actions.
 Multiple entities can be a CSV string or a list.
 Here is a code snippet to show different ways to specify the entity_ids.

 ```yaml
   ...